flatpak/flatpak-docs/docs/sandbox-permissions-reference.rst

 ``xdg-run/path``      Access subdirectories of the XDG runtime directory        ``$XDG_RUNTIME_DIR/path`` (``/run/user/$UID/path``)
 ====================  ========================================================  ===================================================

-Paths can be added to all the above filesystem options.
+Except ``host, host-etc, host-os`` paths can be added to all the above filesystem options.
 For example, ``--filesystem=xdg-documents/path``.
 The following permission options can also be added:

 - ``:ro`` - read-only access
 - ``:rw`` - read/write access (this is the default)